teleprint-me/agent/README.md

 Assuming no errors occur, the server process id is registered, then killed at program exit.
 If an error occurs, its likely that a zombie process exists.
 Its recommended that you kill that process before executing the program again.
 This is not a bug.
 It's just a limitation of the current implementation.

+Existing commands are:

+- `enter`: Add a newline to the input.
+- `backspace`: Retains expected behavior.
+- `alt+enter`: Submit a message to the agent.
+- `ctrl+d`: Pop a message from the sequence.
-You can use `ctrl+d` to pop messages within the sequence. `ctrl+c` to exit the interface and kill the server process.
+- `ctrl+c`: Quit the application and kill the `llama-server` process.

 You can command the model directly, but its best to not assume the model understands your instructions correctly.
 The models operate best with a human operating as a partner alongside them.
 They'll build confidence and align themselves naturally with the most probable output.

 Some models are heavily conditioned (the llama community calls this censoring, but there's a lot more than that going on under the hood) and this may affect their behavior.

 It's best to start a project from scratch while slowly ramping up.
-The more you are a part of the decision and action process, the better off the project will be as a result.
+The more you engage with the process, the better off the project will be as a result.
+This means actively reading documentation and code, making architectural and design choices, and more.
 This is the antithesis of vibe coding.

 On that note, I actually enjoy programming, so I pick apart every line until I understand how the code behaves.